ADCprimal-logic/primal_c2c/README.md

-# Coast 2 Coast Backend
+# Coast 2 Coast Children Connect

 To get setup for this project you will need to set up a handful of things.